Back to Blog

 Other data Information on insurance and investments.

-Such a broad spectrum of alternative data allows lending organizations in Mexico to create a more comprehensive financial profile of consumers and extend credit to applicants without a credit history or with insufficient credit ratings.
+Such a broad spectrum of alternative data for Mexican digital lenders allows them to create a more comprehensive financial profile of consumers and extend credit to applicants without a credit history or with insufficient credit ratings.

 How RiskSeal data helps lend to the unbanked population in Mexico